 - Look in the bibliographies in pertinent books and articles to see if the sources listed may also help.
 If we don't have them at Drury, order them through Mobius or Interlibrary Loan.

 - Most importantly, ask for help!
 No one is expected to know everything about libraries, and every library is different.
-Take advantage of the student research assistants and librarians at the Reference Desk, or contact me.
+Take advantage of the librarians at the Reference Desk, or contact me.